QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The only other change in this function is the move from directly defining ``f(v)`` and using an **anonymous** function

-Similar to anonymous functions in Matlab, and lambda functions in Python, Julia enables the creation of small functions without any names
+Similar to anonymous functions in MATLAB, and lambda functions in Python, Julia enables the creation of small functions without any names

 The code ``v -> p .+ β * v`` defines a function of a dummy argument, ``v`` with the same body as our ``f(x)``